Tiger Lake Tested: We Benchmark Intel’s Latest With Iris Xe Graphics and 10nm SuperFin

 You can’t test a mobile CPU without a laptop to put it inside.
 So this isn’t a review of a Tiger Lake chip, but more of a preview of what you can expect from OEM laptop systems.
 You can expect full reviews of Tiger Lake systems when we see the Core i7-1185G7 and the rest of the 11th-Gen lineup in laptops that people can actually buy.

 Intel loaned reviewers what it refers to as the Intel Reference Design, a pre-production “white box” system with the quad-core, eight-thread Core i7-1185G7 that isn’t necessarily representative of a final system we will see for sale at a later date.
-(The laptop did, however, come with an MSI-branded, 65W power brick and looks like a blue version of the very-pink MSI Prestige 14 we tested in February.)
 Intel only allowed testing based on performance, so we couldn’t test battery life, thermals, or Thunderbolt 4 performance (not that we had the devices to do that).
 We also weren’t allowed to publish photos of the laptop’s internals.

 Intel warned us that the drivers are not final, and some software hasn’t been optimized for the new chips.
 Like the early sample Ice Lake system we saw last year, the system could switch between power envelopes, this time between 15W, 28W and 28W with dynamic tuning.
 This switcher won’t be available in the final systems, but OEMs can configure the chips.
 It’s handy for us, though, because it means we can test at different power thresholds to emulate different classes of notebooks.